 Our Institute usually offers opportunities for candidates to sit the HSK and HSKK (oral) exams in March, May and December each year; however, due to the continuing pandemic, we have not been able to run our usual HSK and HSKK schedule in the first half of 2021.

-Working with the Chinese Testing Centre (CTI), we are delighted to announce that our Institute will continue to offer opportunities for interested candidates to sit Online HSK (Home Edition) Exams from 13 March 2021.
+Working with the Chinese Testing Centre (CTI), we are delighted to announce that our Institute will continue to offer opportunities for interested candidates to sit Online HSK (Home Edition) Exams from March 2021.
+The next home edition exam will take place on Saturday, 5 June 2021.

 Introduction to HSK